n-deleforge/Class-Manager-Generator/README.md

 # Changelog

-- 1.6.1 : New options added with the choice of the database type (not implmented yet) and the generation of the dbConnect.Class file
+- 1.6.1 : New options added with the choice of the database type (not implemented yet) and the generation of the dbConnect.Class file
 - 1.6 : Design improved and reset button added
 - 1.5 : CSS variables added and some changes in the JS core file (reorganized and simplier)
 - 1.4 : Core JS file added, some cleaning code in JS, comments added and a little fix about the error message